Vézelay: Wars of religion

 During the wars of religion, the abbots made a strong place of the Protestant League.
 Under the influence of Theodore de Beze, the abbey made Vézelay one of the first towns of the region allied to Protestantism.

 In March 1569, the town was taken by the Protestant troops of Captains Sarrasin and Blosset, anxious to win a good military position.

 The city was soon besieged by the armies of Charles IX commanded by Louis Prevost of Sansac.

-The cavalry was launched on Vézelay on October 6, but the captains entrenched in the city defended themselves very well by attacking in their turn.
+The cavalry was launched on Vézelay on October 6, but the captains entrenched in the city defended themselves by attacking in their turn.

 The bombings since Asquins and Saint-Père yielded nothing.

 The siege turned into a blockade to starve the city.

 The city did not surrender despite eight months of siege and intense fighting, thanks to a supply of relief from Protestant troops.
-Sansac lifted the camp, leaving the city untaken, on February 25, 1570.
+Sansac lifted the camp, leaving the city untaken, on 25 February 1570.

 At the treaty of Saint-Germain (1570), Vézelay was one of the two towns of the government of Champagne to authorize the Protestants to freely exercise their worship.

 In 1594 Edme de Rochefort, Sieur de Pluvault, who governed the city in the name of the League, gave the place to Henri IV and took the lead of the royalist troops to take Avallon.

 Wine

-Bourgogne Vézelay is the local wine appellation.
-Vineyards descend to the edge of the town and produce a range of mostly white wines, based mainly on the Chardonnay, Pinot noir and Melon de Bourgogne grape varieties.
+Vézelay is the local wine appellation.
+Vineyards descend to the edge of the town and produce only white wines, made exclusively of the Chardonnay grape variety.
 About half of the production is marketed through the Cave Henry co-operative.
 The vineyards are believed to have been established by the Monastery in the ninth century.
 In the late nineteenth century the vineyards were decimated by phylloxera.
 The vineyards were revived during the 1970s.